MuguroNgugi/SQL-Restaurant-Analysis./README.md

 * Which orders had the greatest number of items?
 * How many orders had more than 12 items?

-### Objective 3: Analyze customer behavior
+## Objective 3: Analyze customer behavior
 <a href = "https://github.com/MuguroNgugi/SQL-Restaurant-Analysis./blob/main/Objective%203%20Query%20File.sql"> Objective 3 SQL File </a>
 * Combine the menu items and the order details table into a single table
 * What is the least and the most ordered items?
 * What categories were they in?
 * What are the top 5 orders that spent the most money?
 * View the details of the spend orders.
-What details can you gather from the results
+What details can you gather from the results?
 * View the details of the top 5 highest spend orders.
 What insights can you gather from the results?